Runaho/blacked/readme.md

 *   Implement additional blacklist providers.
 *   Add caching mechanisms for faster query performance.
-*   Develop a more sophisticated web UI.
-*   Support additional database backends (e.g., PostgreSQL, MySQL).
+*   Support additional database backends with some cloud support (e.g., Cockroachdb ).
-*   Implement more detailed logging and monitoring.
+* 	Support other response saving options like (.eg, S3 SDK)
 *   Add input validation and sanitization to prevent security vulnerabilities.
-*   Implement user authentication and authorization for API access.
-*   Implement rate limiting for API endpoints.
+*   Implement rate limiting for per provider.
-*   Implement more robust error handling and reporting.
+*   Implement cron for provider data sync process per provider level with custom cron times and also some provider's insert changes on top of the file this could be a nice touch.
-*   Consider using a dedicated task queue for background provider processing.
+*   Consider using a dedicated task queue for background provider processing. (maybe implement asynq?)
-*   Investigate using a bloom filter to speed up the querying process
+*   Investigate using a bloom filter to speed up the querying process or search engine?